-The article lists the top 5 reasons of why you should root your Android device.
+The article lists the top reasons why you should root your Android device.
 The post also throws light on what is rooting and what are the benefits of rooting your smartphone.
 Besides this, we also shared the opposite so you’ll also get to know the reasons why you should not root your Android device.

 We live in a ‘smart’ time, our lives rendered incomplete without the use of a gadget or some devices, because we as humans are way too much dependent on it.
 Aren’t we?
 Record your actions from waking up to when you sleep.
 How many times did you reach out for your phone or had a mini heart attack when you couldn’t find your phone in your pocket?
 Countless, exactly.

 However, most of these gadgets are now powered by different operating softwares, abbreviated as OS, a majority of them are iOS, Android, Windows, Ubuntu and the list goes on and on.

 Two of the afore mentioned are open source softwares, in easier terms, we can customize it however we want it to be, with little knowledge too, a person can do a lot on these OSs.